ariga/atlas-action/README.md

         git config --local user.name "github-actions[bot]"
     - uses: ariga/atlas-action/migrate/diff@v1
       with:
-        dir-name: 'my-project' # The name of the project in Atlas Cloud
         dev-url: "mysql://root:pass@localhost:3306/dev"
         dir: file://migrations
         to:  file://schema.sql # The desired schema state to transition to.